-ELISA provides a convenient method for measuring the level of protein targets within a single, small-volume sample.
-ELISA-pNF-H-V1 is a 2-site sandwich enzyme linked immunoassay.
-EnCor provides a plate pre-coated with capture chicken polyclonal antibody against pNF-H. The user incubates the samples on the plate and any pNF-H protein in the sample binds to the capture antibody.
-The user then incubates the plate with a solution containing rabbit polyclonal pNF-H detection antibody, which binds to the complex of antigen and captured Ab.
-The detection antibody is then itself bound by goat anti-rabbit-Horse Radish Peroxidase (HRP) conjugated antibodies.
-The user adds a substrate TMB solution which produces a blue colored product in wells containing HRP.
-The intensity of the color corresponds to the amount of pNF-H in the sample.
-Finally the user stops the reaction by adding H2SO4.
-The color changes from blue to yellow and can be quantified by measurement on a suitable ELISA plate reader using an absorbance wave length of 450 nm.
+ELISA provide a convenient method for measuring level of protein targets within a single, small-volume sample.
+ELISA-pNF-H-V2 is a 2-site sandwich enzyme linked immunoassay.
+EnCor provides a plate pre-coated with mouse monoclonal capture antibody against pNF-H. The user incubates the samples on the plate, and any pNF-H protein in the sample binds to the capture antibody.
+The user then incubates with a detection antibody solution containing another mouse monoclonal antibody against pNF-H conjugated with Horse Radish Peroxidase (HRP), that binds to the captured pNF-H. The user adds a developer solution that produces a colored product in wells containing HRP, and the intensity of the color corresponds to the amount of pNF-H in the sample.
+Finally, the user stops the reaction by adding H2SO4.
+The color changes from blue to yellow and can be guantified by measurement on a suitable ELISA plate reader using an absorbance wavelength of 450nm.